LakesideLich/WebSecurityAcademy/SQL Injection/Lab: Blind SQL injection with conditional responses.md

 TrackingId=AbC...xYz' AND SUBSTRING((SELECT password FROM users WHERE username='administrator'), 1, 1) > 'm'--
 ```

-This format of query will be used to enumerate the administrator user's password one character at a time by incrementing the end of the string in the substring function.
+This format of query will be used to enumerate the administrator user's password one character at a time by incrementing the start of the string in the substring function.
 Don't worry if that doesn't make sense right away, just follow along!

 Note: the parameters of the SUBSTRING function are as follows: SUBSTRING(string, start, length).